SeungjooKimSJ/ajax-project/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic JavaScript, HTML, and CSS app that allows users to save images and descriptions about where their bucket places and easily check and update their storage history at any time.